Vehicle-to-Everything Cooperative Perception for Autonomous Driving: Lessons Learned

 \subsubsection{Generalizability in Real Scenarios}

-Constructing real-world scenes and collecting data for researching CP techniques presents substantial challenges.
-Consequently, many CP methods rely on simulated datasets for development.
-Although a few recent real-world datasets have become available \cite{dairv2x2022yu, Xu2023V2V4RealAR,v2x-seq}, they are often limited in the number of participating agents, failing to capture the complexities of real-world collaboration scenarios.
-Therefore, CP frameworks trained on datasets generated through simulation tools may lack optimal generalizability in realistic collaboration settings.
-Regrettably, the outlook for collecting and annotating perception data in genuine V2X scenarios remains uncertain in the near term.
-As a viable alternative, it is essential to explore the development of feasible domain adaptation methods \cite{wilson2020survey}.
-These methods would enable the transfer of CP models between authentic and simulated domains, ultimately facilitating the practical application of V2X CP in various scenarios.
+Constructing real-world scenes and collecting data for CP research presents substantial challenges, leading many CP methods to rely on simulated datasets for development.
+While some recent real-world datasets have emerged \cite{dairv2x2022yu, v2x-seq, HoloVIC, Xu2023V2V4RealAR, axmann2023lucoop, TUMTrafV2X}, they typically involve limited agent participation, which fails to capture the full complexity of real-world collaborative scenarios.
+As a result, CP frameworks trained primarily on simulated datasets may struggle to generalize effectively in realistic collaboration settings.

+To address this gap, domain adaptation and synthetic data enhancement techniques offer promising solutions that can improve the applicability of CP models to real-world environments.
+Domain adaptation models, for instance, align features between simulated and real-world datasets through adversarial training and transfer learning, reducing distributional discrepancies and enabling CP models to perform more reliably in diverse, real-world settings \cite{wilson2020survey}.

+In addition to domain adaptation, synthetic data enhancement techniques improve the realism of simulated datasets.
+One approach, described in \cite{DataSynthesisPipeline}, synthesizes training data using Augmented Reality, then refines it through a Generative Adversarial Network (GAN) to create robust photo-realistic images under various weather and lighting conditions.
+Other generative models, such as diffusion models, also play a vital role by transforming simulated data into realistic visuals.
+These models adjust textures, lighting, and environmental effects, effectively bridging the gap between synthetic and real-world visuals.
+By enhancing dataset realism, these techniques support more robust CP model training and improve generalization across varied real-world scenarios.